belle2/basf2/tracking/doc/trackFinding/trackFindingSVD.rst

 +----------------------------+-------------------------------------------------------------------------------------------+

-For 3-hit filters a larger variaty and more complex quanities can be calculated due to the information the third hit is adding.
+For 3-hit filters a larger variety and more complex quanities can be calculated due to the information the third hit is adding.
 The 3-hit filters currently used in the SectorMap are the following:

 +-----------------------------+-------------------------------------------------------------------------------------------------------------+